olijeffers0n/rustplus/docs/event-system/events-overview.md

 from rustplus import EntityEventPayload, TeamEventPayload, ChatEventPayload, ProtobufEvent, ChatEvent, EntityEvent, TeamEvent

+# You must call get_entity_info(eid) before an EntityEvent listener will receive any data.
+# This is to "subscribe" to the entity.

 @EntityEvent(server_details, 25743493)
 async def alarm(event: EntityEventPayload):
     value = "On" if event.value else "Off"